emqx/cloud-docs/en_US/rule_engine/get_subs_from_mysql.md

-# Get subscription topic information from MySQL using the Rule Engine
+# Get Subscription Topic Information from MySQL Using the Rule Engine

 In this article, we will use the EMQ X Cloud rules engine to get subscription relationships from MySQL.